This post may contain affiliate links. Please read our disclosure policy.

-It’s just a good, classic margarita on the rocks with a few little tweaks to make it special.
+Clayton’s Margarita is just a good, classic margarita on the rocks with a few little tweaks to make it special.
 My favorite part?
 That he adds egg whites to it to make it foamy.
-Sounds weird, I know, but it’s what makes his so good.
+Sounds weird, I know, but it’s what makes his margaritas so good.
 Give me all the foam!

-You can obviously use less tequila if you choose.
+Also, you can obviously use less tequila if you choose.
 Clayton claims “if you are going to take the time to make a drink you might as well make it strong.”
 So, yeah.
 There’s that… so please drink responsibly!